shihanmax/shihanmax.github.io/_posts/2020-09-24-On-Sentence-Embedding.md

 Mathjax: true
 ---

-This article will briefly introduce two papers on document representation.
+This article will briefly introduce some papers on document representation.

 ## 1. A SIMPLE BUT TOUGH-TO-BEAT BASELINE FOR SENTENCE EMBEDDINGS